uzwal01/gritfeat-assignments/16-NodeJs-Day1-Todo/README.md

-# Todo CLI - Node.js + TypeScript
+# Todo List Storage System CLI - Node.js + TypeScript

 A simple command-line Todo List application built with **Node.js** and **TypeScript**.
 Tasks are stored in a JSON file, and every action is logged to a separate JSON file.
-Perfect for beginners learning Node.js, TypeScript, and file-based storage.

 ---